-As the French and Indian Wars came to an end in the early 1760s, Native Americans living in former French territory found the new British authorities to be far less conciliatory than their predecessors.
-In 1762, Pontiac enlisted support from practically every Indian tribe from Lake Superior to the lower Mississippi for a joint campaign to expel the British from the formerly French lands.
+As the French and Indian Wars came to an end in the early 1760s, tribes living in former French territory found the new British authorities to be far less conciliatory than their predecessors.
+In 1762, Pontiac enlisted support from practically every tribe from Lake Superior to the lower Mississippi for a joint campaign to expel the British from the formerly French-occupied lands.
 According to Pontiac’s plan, each tribe would seize the nearest fort and then join forces to wipe out the undefended settlements.

 On July 31, a British relief expedition attacked Pontiac’s camp but suffered heavy losses and were repelled in the Battle of Bloody Run.
 Nevertheless, they had succeeded in providing the fort at Detroit with reinforcements and supplies, which allowed it to hold out against the Indians into the fall.
 The major forts at Pitt and Niagara likewise held on, but the united tribes captured eight other fortified posts.
 At these forts, the garrisons were wiped out, relief expeditions were repulsed, and nearby frontier settlements were destroyed.